fszymaniak/TestFrameworkBoilerplate/README.md

 # TestFrameworkBoilerplate
-The Boilerplate of the testing framework mostly in C#.
+The Boilerplate of the testing framework is mostly in C#.
-The main purpose is to speed up test setup.
+The main purpose is to speed up the test setup.

-##Issues
+## Issues
+If you have any questions, issues, or improvements please leave a mark here [Issues](https://github.com/fszymaniak/TestFrameworkBoilerplate/issues)

-##Planned work:
+## Planned work:
 - adding Tests.Integration project including Specflow
 - adding Tests.Contract project including Pact.io
 - adding Tests.Mutation project including Stryker.NET